without Internet Explorer,

 Rant I: Vent

 This is the embodiment of fucking shit.
 I hate this album.
-At one point, it was a wet teenage dream of mine.
+At one point, it was a wet teenage dream of mine cause of the In Flames brand.
 Reroute To Remain introduced me to In Flames, but this was one of the albums that somehow quenched my metal thirst.
 Back in 2004, I didn’t know any better, and seven years later I don’t think I’ve improved as much as I should.
 Although I’ve changed, this album hasn’t, and it never will, because it loves being what it is.
 It loves feasting on the misplaced, misguided hatred of damaged youth.
 This album exists to convince kiddies that they don’t belong, but that it (meaning Soundtrack To Your Escape) understands.
 It did that to me, and now that I’ve long grown out of it, it looks for new life to latch onto, as it always will now that its existence cannot be completely erased.